koshov/Arduino-NXT-brick/README.md

 Stefan Sabev - http://github.com/SSabev

 ### Notes
-There is not much documentation at this point, but anyone is interested in the project - feel free to contact me and I would gladly provide more info.
+There is not much documentation at this point, but if you are interested in the project - feel free to contact me and I would gladly provide more info.